-Some data distributions are easy to generate, like a coin flip.
+Some data distributions are easy to generate, like a coin flip (Here's the perfect parcel of information to learn data science).
 Others are tough, like the distribution of all images of faces.
 How would you even write down a mathematical formula for generating faces?
 It’s intractable.
 Yet adversarial training pits two ML networks against each other.
 The generator creates synthetic images, and the discriminator distinguishes between real and synthetic.
 These two networks improve in tandem until synthetic faces are indistinguishable from the real thing.
 This process is adversarial training, used in fields such as video frame prediction.

 Invertible neural networks also generate complicated data, but in a different way.
 The INN approach is much more mathematically principled.
 Through the change-of-variables formula, an INN maps a simple probability distribution to a complex one.
 For example, a multivariate normal could map to the distribution of faces.
 OpenAI recently published cutting-edge work in this field, entitled Glow.
 Its latent space interpolation is incredibly realistic.
 Glow enables fine-grained “feature selection” of skin color, hair color, even jawline sharpness.

 Learning from Limited Labeled Data - Semi-Supervised Learning